SQream/sqream_docs/data_type_guides/supported_data_types.rst

    sql_data_type_array

-The following table shows the supported data types.
+SQream compresses all columns and types.
+The data size noted is the maximum data size allocation for uncompressed data.

 .. list-table::
    :widths: 20 15 20 30 20